Zoology with Foundation Year

 Pursue for passion for the animal kingdom with our BSc Zoology degree.
 Taking you from the laboratory to the field, we have shaped a curriculum that will develop your knowledge of concepts at the forefront of zoological science, and provide you with practical and transferable skills to be a success in your future career.

-Delivered across three further years of study - or four, if you choose to include an industry placement, you will develop and advance your zoology and marine biology knowledge and field work skills.
+Delivered over three years of study - or four, if you choose an industry placement, you will develop and advance your zoology knowledge and field work skills.
 You will learn about biological processes, animal behaviour and ecosystem interaction.